Hazim2024/LJMU-Modules-Q-A/README.md

 3. Open **your local host address** in your browser.

 ⚙️ Usage
-1. Register or log in as Student or Staff.
+1. Log in as Student or Staff.

 2. Student workflow: